Skip to main content

 Key takeaways:

 • A bowel prep for a colonoscopy removes all the waste from your intestine.
-This is important because it allows it to be seen more clearly during the procedure.
+This allows for clearer images during the procedure and more accurate results.

 • Prepping for a colonoscopy can be unpleasant.
 But there are steps you can take to help make it better and successful.